tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-08-13-groovy-dsl.markdown

 println ""
 ```

-This first version of Groovy implementation is used to show connection with its Java counterparts.
+This first version of Groovy implementation is presented here to show connection with its Java counterparts.
 As shown below, the input variable `dsl` in the closure can be abstracted away using delegate.
 The `executeBest` is the equivalent but less straight-forward way to do the samething with delegate.
-It has the benefit of avoiding modifying any input reference.
+It has the benefit of avoiding modifying the input reference `closure`.

 ``` groovy Transparent DSL with delegate
 class GroovyDsl {